mosip/kattu/docs/tag-readme.md

 ## Inputs

 The workflow accepts the following inputs:
+- `REPO` (required, string): The name of the repository without the .git extension.
+The name is not case sensitive.
 - `TAG` (required): The tag that you want to create and publish.
 - `BODY` (optional, default: 'Changes in this Release'): A custom message for the release body, describing the changes in this release.
 - `PRE_RELEASE` (required, default: False): A boolean (True/False) indicating whether the release is a pre-release or not.